-Transgender: A person whose gender identity and/or gender expression differs from the sex assigned to them at birth.
-This term can include diverse gender identities such as: transsexual, transgender, crossdresser, drag performer, androgynous, genderqueer, gender variant or differently gendered people.
+Transgender: Refers to a person whose gender identity and/or gender expression differs from the sex assigned to them at birth.
+This term can include diverse gender identities.

 Not all individuals with identities that are considered part of the transgender umbrella will refer to themselves as transgender.
 For some, this may be because they identify with a particular term (such as transsexual or genderqueer) which they feel more precisely describes their identity.
 Others may feel that their experience is a medical or temporary condition and not an identity (for example they feel they have gender identity disorder but are not transgender).

 TENI advocates the use of transgender or trans as an umbrella term as it is currently the most inclusive and respectful term to describe diverse identities.
 However, we acknowledge and respect each individual’s right to self-identify as they choose.